ppicello/MongoDB-Atlas-vector-search/README.md

 # Atlas Search & Hugging Face transformers

 This repo wants to be an easy way to showcase how to leverage [Hugging Face](https://huggingface.co/) transformers in [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/).
 In this example we show how to build multi dimensional vectors starting from text using the Hugging face library and the [sentence-transformers models](https://www.sbert.net/), how to build Atlas Search indexes for vector search and then how to leverage those vectors to get more relevant results.
-In particular we will show how to use those vectors for implementing recommendation systems (similar to the the `moreLikeTis` operator) and for increasing the effectiveness of the sesrch system without having to manually define synonyms.
+In particular we will show how to use those vectors for implementing recommendation systems (similar to the the `moreLikeTis` operator) and for increasing the effectiveness of the search system without having to manually define synonyms.

 <a id="AtlasCluster"></a>